Concepts

 Nested effects

 When working with effects, it is possible to nest them within each other.
-This allows each effect to independently track its own dependencies, without affect the effect that it is nested within.
+This allows each effect to independently track its own dependencies, without affecting the effect that it is nested within.

 createEffect(() => {